mwpowellhtx/nngcpp/README.md

 ## Welcome to C++ NNG

+Preface to say, the API is changing a little bit making preparations for SWIG engagement.
+When that firms up I will update the documentation here.
+In the meanwhile the names have not changed that dramatically nor have the underlying concepts changed whatsoever from previous versions.

 This library is at its core a C++1y compliant wrapper around the [next generation nanomsg](http://github.com/nanomsg/nng) Scalability Protocol (SP).
 As NNG is a work in progress, so too must this repository necessarily be considered a work in progress.

 ### Supported platforms